Peter Rachman

 Perec "Peter" Rachman (16 August 1919 – 29 November 1962) was a Polish-born landlord who operated in Notting Hill, London in the 1950s and early 1960s.
 He became notorious for his exploitation of his tenants, with the word "Rachmanism" entering the Oxford English Dictionary as a synonym for the exploitation and intimidation of tenants.

 Early life and World War II

-Rachman was born in Lwów (then part of Poland, now Ukraine) in 1919, the son of Jewish parents.
+Rachman was born in Lwów (then part of Poland, now Lviv, Ukraine) in 1919, the son of Jewish parents.
 His father was a dentist.
 After the German invasion of Poland in 1939, Rachman may have joined the Polish resistance.
 He was first interned by the Germans and, after escaping across the Soviet border, was reinterned in a Soviet labour camp in Siberia and cruelly treated.
 After the Germans invaded the Soviet Union in 1941, Rachman and other Polish prisoners joined the II Polish Corps and fought with the Allies in the Middle East and Italy.
 After the war, he stayed with his unit as an occupation force in Italy until 1946 when it transferred to Britain.
 Rachman was demobilised in 1948 and became a British resident.